Albrtito/ObsidianNotes/02 - Atomic/20240519 - 164454 - Exercises - Order relations.md

 First we transform the relation into a more comprehensible form by obtaining the value of the sum of the coordinates at each point.
 After doing so we can create the Hasse graph with those values and see that:
 + There is no maximum or minimum
-+ The maximals and minimals are
++ The maximals and minimals are directly obtained following the rules:
 **Remember:**
 **Maximals**: Those nodes that have no edges from them to another node.
 (No outgoing edges). (remember than with Hasse graphs, even if the arrows are not drawn the edges are directed)